imkhezar/imkhezar/README.md

 [![Header](https://raw.githubusercontent.com/MartinHeinz/<OWNER>/<OWNER>/readme_header.png "Header")](https://some-url.dev/)

 ### Hi there 👋
+My primary goal is to apply my technical expertise to ensure the production, delivery of products and services that meet client specifications along with team.
+With strong personal knowledge, skills, and experience in software engineering, I am positive that this goal can be achieved.
+My experience as a top-rated freelancer in categories of web mobile and software development enhanced my abilities in communication, designing, implementation, testing, and upgrading websites and software.
+One of my objectives is to keep updated with the latest it trends and technologies.
+I am confident that if given the opportunity, I can be a useful talent to the organizations.

 <!--
 **imkhezar/imkhezar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.